 Akins began volunteering for 147 Million Orphans a few years ago.
-The organization's mission trips to places like Haiti, Honduras and Uganda received a little extra notoriety thanks to Akins' Instagram account.
+The organization's mission trips to places like Haiti, Honduras, and Uganda received a little extra notoriety thanks to Akins' Instagram account.

 Her pictures with children in the countries quickly garnered tens of thousands of likes and comments.
 Now Akins' posts routinely gain anywhere from 300-500,000 likes and thousands of comments.
 You can even see the picture Lauren first shared that immediately won Thomas' heart.

 More importantly, Akins' trips overseas helped spread news of the organization.
-Her and Thomas' personal story with Willa Gray, whom Lauren first met on a trip to Uganda, created buzz in the music community as well.
+Her and Thomas' personal story with Willa Gray, whom Lauren first met on a trip to Uganda, created some buzz in the music community as well.